IanVS/eslint-filtered-fix/README.md

 This tool allows additional control over the fixes that ESLint makes to your code.
 It uses the ESLint that you've installed in your project (`>=4.2.0`), and allows you to specify exactly which rules to fix.

+# Warning

+**This requires you to have ESLint 4.2.0 or higher installed in your project**

 ESLint can save a lot of drudgery by automatically fixing your code to meet the guidelines that you've told it to enforce.